-Level of Service Measurements and Targets Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies.
-Performance measure ( mandatory) Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural water schemes, the following median times are measured. a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption.
-How we will measure Request for service system Specified standard a.
-48 hours. b.
-96 hours.
-2022/23 results: a.
-0.1 hours. b.
-6.4 hours.
-Years 1-3 (a) Attendance time - achieve the specified standard.
-Years 4-10 (a) Accordance and a specifica standard.
-Years 1-3 (b) Resolution time: - achieve the specified standard.
-Years 4-10 (b) Resolution time.
-Tueffice the specified standard.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies Performance measure ( mandatory) Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural water schemes, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption How we will measure Request for service system Specified standard a.
+48 hours b.
+96 hours 2022/23 results: a.
+0.1 hours b.
+6.4 hours Years 1-3 (a) Attendance time - achieve the specified standard Years 4-10 (a) Accidance time active the specifica standard Years 1-3 (b) Resolution time: - achieve the specified standard Years 4-10 (b) Resolution time. - achieve the specified Standard